 For the longest time, I’ve wondered if we perceive the contents of a video game differently depending on our reason for playing it.
 I’m not talking about joining a friend because he/she needs a co-op buddy or such scenarios.
 No, what’s currently weighing on my mind is how the experience differs when playing a game to critique it as opposed to, well, just playing it.
 Welcome to The Indie Post.

 It’s common for people to play a video game and either cheer positively or bash it with Hell’s wrath, depending on their opinion of it.
-While that could be considered criticism, there’s a huge difference in that, and actually entering a virtual world with the intent to analyze and contemplate on every little detail.
-In my experience, the player is more likely to breeze through content than the critic, and he/she can put the game away once the credits roll and move onto something else.
+While that could be considered criticism, there’s a huge difference between that, and actually entering a virtual world with the intent to analyze and contemplate every little detail.
+In my experience, the player is more likely to breeze through content than the critic, and he/she can put the game away once the credits roll and move on to something else.
 The critic, on the other hand… his/her work has only just begun after the final boss has been slain and the world is safe once more.

-Does our ‘role’ (player/critic) it change how we see things, during our journey through whatever land, world or universe it takes place in, though?
+Does our ‘role’ (player/critic) change how we see things, during our journey through whatever land, world or universe it takes place in, though?
 Well, a few years ago, when I was still an inexperienced gaming journalist, I’d have replied with a resounding “heck no!”.
 But today, my reply would be the exact opposite, and believe it or not, I’m fine with that.

-The reason I say this is because I know for a fact that some reviewers are unable to enjoy a game 100% if they have to write about it somewhere afterward.
+The reason I say this is because I know for a fact that some reviewers are unable to enjoy a game 100% if they have to write about it somewhere afterwards.
 Maybe because having to both play a game and do ‘post-processing’, it ends up feeling more like work than fun and… games.
 For reasons unknown, I have yet to experience that, even when reviewing a game that I wouldn’t even consider playing otherwise.

-One need not be in the mindset of a critic to play games to their fullest, exploring every nook and cranny however.
+One need not be in the mindset of a critic to play games to their fullest, exploring every nook and cranny, however.
 Plenty who’d never even consider writing even a brief user review go all out, reaching for the sky and that glorious “now I’ve seen everything” accomplishment (and in some cases, achievement/trophy).
 The difference is that for them, everything outside of the main story is optional content that can be ignored, should they so desire.
 Not quite how it works for me and other reviewers, as we have to use the experience for more than a simple show of skill.

 At this point, it’s become rare for me to fire up an indie game – new and old alike – and play it without analyzing the content… to some extent.
 Now, some might call this a bad habit/idea, but believe it or not, I actually like playing [indie] games this way.
 Perhaps because it often gives me a greater appreciation for the work gone into making said game, than were I to simply treat it as interactive entertainment, not caring much post-fact.

 Video games may not be what most would consider ‘artistic creations’, but that doesn’t mean they shouldn’t be treated as such – in some cases anyway.
-As such, even if you someone who enjoys analyzing entertainment, might I be so bold as to recommend doing just that, the next time you play a game with enough substance?
-I’m not saying you should go onto review/critique it, but… you’d be surprised by what can be discovered when exploring video games from a different angle than you’re used to.
+As such, even if you are someone who enjoys analyzing entertainment, might I be so bold as to recommend doing just that, the next time you play a game with enough substance?
+I’m not saying you should review/critique it, but… you’d be surprised by what can be discovered when exploring video games from a different angle than you’re used to.

 Speaking of critiquing video games: did you know there’s a race out there known as Mims, and that they need your help in The Mims Beginning?
 I certainly didn’t, until fairly recently!
 And dental hygiene is still an issue, as indicated by the toothy puzzler, Dentist Candy Saga.
-From one topic to another and onto a completely third, qub will test your ability to multitask as you race around the screen, dodging colored blocks!
+From one topic to another and onto a completely third, qub will test your ability to multitask as you race around the screen, dodging coloured blocks!